muppin/mastering-DevOps/GitOps/Argocd.md

     ________________________________________________________________________________________________________________________________________________________________________________

      **Automated PRune**
-- Enable auto prune if u want the resources to be removed from the cluster (web UI) as well as they are removed from the git.
+- Enable auto prune if u want the resources to be removed from the cluster (web UI) when they are removed from the git to sync(desired state = actual atate).

     ![image](https://github.com/muppin/mastering-DevOps/assets/56094875/4d6864a6-07ed-4961-b140-9eb4ac28c701)